 At Hazel Bank Country House Hotel, we walk directly out the garden gate and onto the fells.

 The Borrowdale landscape is varied with hidden coves, cascading waterfalls, dense native oak woodland, towering fells, and Herdwick sheep dotted across the landscape.
 Borrowdale is a much quieter part of the Lake District, ideally situated to escape the Lake District hustle and bustle.

 Gary MacRae: Dock Tarn to Watendlath from Rosthwaite

 Owner, Gary’s favourite Borrowdale walk is from Dock Tarn to Watendlath.
 He said: “It’s a really pleasant, easy-going stroll following good paths with picturesque views.”

-Gary admitted: “I like this walk as it doesn’t matter how stressful and busy your day has been, I can go straight out from the house and within minutes I’m amidst the beautiful countryside, it really is one of the most stunning areas I’ve known.”
+Gary admitted: “I like this walk as it doesn’t matter how stressful and busy your day has been, I can go straight out from the house and within minutes I’m amidst the beautiful countryside, it really is one of the most stunning areas I’ve ever witnessed.”

 Direct from Hazel Bank you go toward Stonethwaite and through a crag that looks like a staircase from Lord of the Rings.

-From the crag, you go over toward a little tarn known as Dock Tarn, which is a hidden gem that many tourists don’t often get to hear about.
+From the crag, you go over toward a little tarn known as Dock Tarn, which is a hidden gem that many tourists don’t know about.
 Gary admits: “It’s a beautiful, little tranquil and serene tarn.”

-From there he continues onwards to a lovely little village that sits above Hazel bank, known as Watendlath.
+Then continue onwards to a lovely little village that sits above us, known as Watendlath.